 The SRU Sousa Project is an attempt to make the library of John Philip Sousa's marches that have entered the public domain easily available in readable, open formats.
-The emphasis will be on providing clear parts and scores for actual performance.
+The emphasis will be on providing clear parts and scores for actual performance, and in consistency between the score and the parts.
 This project is born out of the frustrating experience of attempting to read fifth-generation photocopies of antique parts.
 It is not my goal just to collect Sousa march music, which is available elsewhere, but to create new, clearly-engraved parts, free from as many errors as possible.
 However, I will post marches in scanned-originals form as soon as I have both time and clean originals.

 |Across the Danube||1877||Scans of originals only.|

 |Hands Across the Sea||1899||All parts for modern instruments completed.|